SmashTaps/devops/README.md

    We will save your signed artifact as a backup.

 ### Deploy to Play Store

    Before we do that we need to setting up the Google Play Developer API and attaching it with Play Console.
-You can follw [this guide](https://developers.google.com/android-publisher/getting_started) in order to complete it.
+You can follow [this guide](https://developers.google.com/android-publisher/getting_started) in order to complete it.
     Also We use this [this plugin](https://github.com/r0adkll/upload-google-play) for this. you can refer it's documentation as well.

   - _ANDROID_SERVICE_ACCOUNT_ : Go to [Google Cloud](https://console.cloud.google.com/) page and select `Service Accounts` then select your account then select `KEYS` Tab there you can see `ADD KEY` button.
 Add Key with Json format.
 Then you will get a file. save content of this file as `ANDROID_SERVICE_ACCOUNT` in secrets.